 The options will depend on whether the deceased was your spouse or a parent or relative.
 Spouses will have more flexibility than non-spouses.
 Starting in 2020, most non-spouses need to take all the funds they inherited in a retirement account in 10 years.

-Inheriting cash or stocks in a brokerage account
+Inheriting cash or stocks in a brokerage account or trust fund

 Inheriting cash or another liquid investment like a brokerage account outright (e.g. not in trust) can provide a lot of flexibility for a beneficiary, including potentially significant tax benefits.
 Although the windfall may not be enough to fully fund all of your goals, it could be a jumpstart to make reaching them possible.
-There are two common pitfalls to avoid when it comes to inheriting assets “free and clear.”

 When deciding what to do with an inheritance or windfall, consider working with a financial advisor who can help you objectively evaluate your options and also understand the emotional dynamic involved.
 When we develop a financial plan for our clients, we combine all the pieces of their financial and life situation to create one cohesive view.
 Using income, fixed expenses and other discretionary spending data, we are able to project clients’ cash flows.